You might be aware of how profitable matched betting is, but did you know you can make even more money by taking advantage of casino offers?

 Deposit a specified amount, then get a bonus added to your balance.
 If you hit a win using your own cash (before using the bonus) – you are allowed to forfeit the bonus and withdraw.

 The bonus element of a parachute bonus may also have a winnings cap that you need to consider.

-For example, with a deposit £10 to get a £10 bonus offer (10 times wagering on the bonus) – you can withdraw after playing £100 worth of bets.
+For example, with a deposit £10 get £10 bonus offer (10 times wagering on the bonus) – you can withdraw after playing through £100 worth of bets.